stelcodes/nuzzle/README.md

 - `:static-dir` - A path to a directory that contains the static assets for the site.
 Defaults to nil (no static assets).
 - `:output-dir` - A path to a directory to export the site into.
 Defaults to `out`.
 - `:highlight-style` - A string specifying a [Chroma style](https://xyproto.github.io/splash/docs/longer/index.html) for Markdown code syntax highlighting.
 Defaults to `nil` (no highlighting).
-- `:rss-opts` - A map with RSS feed options.
+- `:rss-channel` - A map with an RSS channel specification.
 Defaults to nil (no RSS feed).
 - `:remove-drafts?` - A boolean that indicates whether webpages marked as a draft should be removed.
 Defaults to nil (no draft removal).
 - `:dev-port` - A port number for the development server to listen on.
 Defaults to 6899.